menu

 Unlike some villages, Middleport isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Middleport are a mix of both white- and blue-collar jobs.
 Overall, Middleport is a village of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Middleport who work in office and administrative support (15.38%), sales jobs (12.09%), and food service (6.81%).

-As is often the case in a small village, Middleport doesn't have a public transportation system that people use for their commute.
+Middleport is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The population of Middleport overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Middleport, 23.26% have at least a bachelor's degree.
+The education level of Middleport citizens is a little higher than the average for US cities and towns: 23.26% of adults in Middleport have at least a bachelor's degree.

 The per capita income in Middleport in 2022 was $27,377, which is low income relative to New York, and lower middle income relative to the rest of the US.
 This equates to an annual income of $109,508 for a family of four.
 However, Middleport contains both very wealthy and poor people as well.